aws-solutions-library-samples/guidance-for-scaling-electronic-design-automation-on-aws/README.md

 ## Deployment Steps

-Deployment steps must be numbered, comprehensive, and usable to customers at any level of AWS expertise.
-The steps must include the precise commands to run, and describe the action it performs.

-* All steps must be numbered.
-* If the step requires manual actions from the AWS console, include a screenshot if possible.
-* The steps must start with the following command to clone the repo. ```git clone xxxxxxx```
-* If applicable, provide instructions to create the Python virtual environment, and installing the packages using ```requirement.txt```.
-* If applicable, provide instructions to capture the deployed resource ARN or ID using the CLI command (recommended), or console action.

 1. Sign in to your AWS account at [https://aws.amazon.com/](https://aws.amazon.com) with an IAM user role that includes full administrative permissions.
 2. Select the region where your EC2 key pair exists.
 3. Create S3 Bucket.
 The CloudFormation templates for this workshop reads **IBM Spectrum LSF** and **Cloud Scale for EDA** source files from an [Amazon S3](https://aws.amazon.com/s3/) bucket in your AWS account.
 You must create a new bucket for this workshop.
 You can review instructions on how to [create a new S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) in the AWS documentation.